Vegan Moose Tracks Ice Cream

 Purchase vegan vanilla ice cream from the store and skip to the fudge step in the recipe.

-Whisk the arrowroot powder with ¼ c almond milk.
-Add 1 tablespoon vanilla.
+Whisk the arrowroot powder with ¼ cup of the nondairy milk.
+Add 1 tablespoon of vanilla extract.
 Whisk again.
 Set aside.

-Stir the sugar, remaining nondairy milk, and coconut milk in a saucepan over medium heat.
+Stir ¾ cup vegan sugar, the remaining 1 ¼ cups nondairy milk, and a can of coconut milk in a saucepan over medium heat.

-Leave on counter covered until it cools to room temperature.
+Leave it on the counter, covered, until it cools to room temperature.

-Chill in the refrigerator for 4 hours or overnight.
+Chill it in the refrigerator for 4 hours or overnight.

-Make your chocolate peanut butter cups 2 hours before and make your vegan fudge sauce an hour before your ice cream is ready to churn.
+Make your vegan chocolate peanut butter cups 2 hours before and make your vegan hot fudge an hour before your ice cream is ready to churn.

 Pour the chilled vanilla ice cream into an ice cream maker and start churning immediately.